19hours/sg-statutes/Acts/Income Tax Act.md

 “crops” includes any form of vegetable produce;

-“earned income” means the statutory income of an individual or a Hindu joint family, reduced by any deduction made under section 37(3)(a) or 37E or claimed under section 37D (excluding any donation referred to in section 37D(8)(c)) or 37F from —
+“earned income” means the statutory income of an individual reduced by any deduction made under section 37(3)(a) or 37E or claimed under section 37D (excluding any donation referred to in section 37D(8)(c)) or 37F from —

-(a) gains or profits from any trade, business, profession, vocation or employment on which tax is payable under section 10(1), where the Comptroller is satisfied that such gains or profits are immediately derived from the carrying on or exercise by such individual or Hindu joint family, as the case may be, of such trade, business, profession, vocation or employment; and
+(a) gains or profits from any trade, business, profession, vocation or employment on which tax is payable under section 10(1), where the Comptroller is satisfied that such gains or profits are immediately derived from the carrying on or exercise by such individual of such trade, business, profession, vocation or employment; and

 (b) any pension on which tax is payable under section 10(1)(e) given to the individual in respect of the past services of such individual or any deceased individual;